thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 states-3:
     0:
         image: /images/user-guide/dashboards/overview/dashboard-states-7-ce.png
-        title: 'Click the “pencil” icon (edit widget) at the upper right corner of the widget to enter the widget configuration mode;'
+        title: 'Click the “pencil” icon (edit widget) in the upper right corner of the widget to enter the widget configuration mode;'
     1:
         image: /images/user-guide/dashboards/overview/dashboard-states-8-ce.png
-        title: 'Navigate to the “Action” tab and click the “+” icon to add a new action;'
+        title: 'Navigate to the “Action” tab and click the “+” icon to add a new action.'

 states-4:
     0:
         image: /images/user-guide/dashboards/overview/dashboard-states-9-ce.png
-        title: 'Enter action name, select action source, an aim of the action and select a state to which you will be transferred.
+        title: 'Enter the action name, select the action source, an aim of the action, and select the state to which you will be transferred.
 Then click "Add" button;'
     1:
         image: /images/user-guide/dashboards/overview/dashboard-states-10-ce.png
         title: 'The new action appears in the actions list.
 Apply changes;'
     2:
         image: /images/user-guide/dashboards/overview/dashboard-states-11-ce.png
-        title: 'Click on the button to bring the action into effect;'
+        title: 'Click on the button to activate the action;'
     3:
         image: /images/user-guide/dashboards/overview/dashboard-states-12-ce.png
         title: 'After clicking, we immediately transfer to the chosen state.'